yudharisandy/stable_diffusion_toy_text2image/README.md

 ![training-scheme](assets/training.jpg)

 This notebook contains code of the toy code of stable diffusion.
-This notebook is made for students of Vision Language Intelligence Lab, Sejong Univeristy.

 ## Requirements
 A suitable conda environment named 'stable_diffusion' can be created and activated with: